hpsaturn/hpsaturn.github.io/_posts/2026-03-21-openstreetmap-tiles-for-eink-displays.md

 ## Map tiles for eInk displays

-On some map apps using microcontrollers and eInk displays, like Meshtastic or Meshcore, you need special map tiles, but some guides using restricted API to download maps with special rules for improve the tiles for this kind of screens, the problem is that in some cases these APIs have a free quote or don't have all zones.
+In some map applications that run on microcontrollers with eInk displays, such as Meshtastic or Meshcore, you need special map tiles.
+Some guides recommend using restricted APIs, or some guide provide map tiles with specific or tricky rules to optimize them for these screens.
+The problem is that these APIs often have limited free quotas or do not cover all geographic areas.

-This alternative use Maperitive without tricky rules, only the default rule and one Python script to post-procesing these tiles.
-That is also useful for previous downloaded tiles, for instance, your old color tiles for your TFT screens.
+This alternative uses Maperitive with the default rule set (no complex configuration) and a Python script for post-processing.
+It also works with previously downloaded tiles, for example, color tiles you might already have for TFT screens.

-Also in this guide, I included some tips for Linux, and some improvements in the copy of these tiles to the SDCard of the device.
-All here was tested on a LilyGO T-Deck Pro that has eInk display.
+This guide also includes some Linux tips and improvements for copying tiles to the device's SD card.
+All steps were tested on a LilyGO T-Deck Pro, which features an eInk display.

 ## Maperitive installation (Linux)

-Download first [Maperative](http://maperitive.net/).
-This is a software only for Windows but we have some alternatives here for running it on Linux:
+First, download [Maperitive](http://maperitive.net/).
+This software is designed for Windows, but there are a few ways to run it on Linux.

 ### docker-wine

-This version of wine is easy to launch and it contains everthing already tunned for have a good desktop integration.
-Download [docker-wine](https://hub.docker.com/r/scottyhardy/docker-wine/) and run it on the Maperitive directory like this:
+This version of Wine is easy to launch and comes preconfigured for good desktop integration.
+Download [docker-wine](https://hub.docker.com/r/scottyhardy/docker-wine/) and run it inside the Maperitive directory as follows:

 ```bash
 cd Maperitive